Aaron Pelletier, MD

 Dr. Pelletier’s personal philosophy is that neither the patient nor the surgeon crosses a finish line until both are on the same page.
 He says, “There can be many options and many steps in reconstructive surgery, so I place a priority on clear and informative communication to establish realistic expectations, and I try to involve my patients along every step of the way.
 In the end, it is a matter of trust that can only be earned by caring.
 So the better I understand my patients, and the more I enable them to understand my role in their care, the more likely we are to achieve a successful outcome.”

-Dr. Pelletier is a Diplomate of the American Board of Plastic Surgery.
+Dr. Pelletier is a certified by the American Board of Plastic Surgery.
 He is a member of the American Society of Plastic Surgeons, the American Society for Reconstructive Microsurgery and the Illinois Society of Plastic Surgeons.
 He has served as co-investigator for multiple research initiatives and as a research technician at the UNC Lineberger Comprehensive Cancer Center.
 Additionally, his work has been published in the Journal of Reconstructive Microsurgery, Current Reconstructive Surgery and Plastic and Reconstructive Surgery.

 Outside of the hospital, Dr. Pelletier devotes his time to his family.
 He and his wife, who is also a physician, have two beautiful young children and a golden retriever.
 Whether it’d be walks to the park, bike rides along the lake or camping and hiking in the mountains, the Pelletier family enjoys being outdoors.
 Dr. Pelletier also enjoys skiing and playing tennis and golf.